-Good Relationships With Executives And Coworkers – You may be able to work directly with managers and directors, often resulting in good relationships.
-These strong connections that you make can lead to good recommendations for future employment.
+Good Relationships With Executives and Coworkers – You may be able to work directly with managers and directors, often resulting in good relationships.
+These strong connections can lead to valuable personal recommendations for future employment.

-The only negative of working for a small company is that you may not receive the prestige and recognition that you would get from interning at a brand-name company.
-But this small negative aspect should not deter you from interning at a small company.
+The only negative of working for a small company is that you may not receive the prestige and recognition that you would get from interning at a brand-name company at first glance.
+But, as soon as you are given the opportunity to speak about your internship in-depth in a genuine and compassionate way, recruiters will very quickly see your potential for adding value to their team.
+So, the small size of a company is not a good enough reason to deter you from interning at that company.

-As long as your internship company can present you with a challenging position that gives you the experience and insights into your prospective career field and industry, it does not matter whether you chose a small or large company – but be sure that the internship will be beneficial to you and that you feel good about the organization.
+As long as your internship company can present you with a challenging position that gives you the experience and insights into your prospective career field and industry, it does not matter whether you choose a small or large company – but be sure that the internship will be beneficial to your career and that you feel good about the organization.